ukparliament/weeknotes.data-search/21/index.md

 Anyway, lots of variety and steady progress on most fronts.
 It was agreed that our top development priorities at the moment are:

-* Getting committee data from the Members' Names Information Service (MNIS) into the data service
+* Getting committee data from the Members' Names Information Service (MNIS) into the data service.

-* Getting question and answer data into the data service
+* Getting question and answer data into the data service.

-* Migrating [data.parliament.uk](http://www.data.parliament.uk/) to the cloud
+* Migrating [data.parliament.uk](http://www.data.parliament.uk/) to the cloud.

 And some other notes:

-* Pages for government departments / organisations / answering bodies and still necessary and a precursor to lots of other work
+* Pages for government departments / organisations / answering bodies are still necessary and a precursor to lots of other potential linkages.

-* Data and search work for opposition roles has been done
+* Data and search work for opposition roles has been done.

-* Early day motions look like a possible candidate for modelling next
+* Early day motions look like a possible candidate for modelling next.

 * Our investigative work to see how deposited papers might appear in web search yielded slightly odd results.
-Further investigation is needed
+Further investigation is needed.

 ### Corpcomms